 Zen garden ideas

-Garden designer Melanie Hick’s advice is to keep it simple, saying ‘Self-restraint is a key element of Zen Buddhism.
+Garden designer Melanie Hick’s advice is to keep it simple: ‘Self-restraint is a key element of Zen Buddhism.
 Think fewer types of plants in greater numbers.
-Half the types of plants you’re thinking of using, then double the number for each.’
+Halve the types of plants you’re thinking of using, then double the number for each.’

 1. Plant ornamental grasses